Top Issues

 Humane Immigration Policy.
 Effective Border Managment.

 Masked, armed men in tactical gear harassing and kidnapping parents away from their children is inhumane and cruel.
 We can be tough on illegal immigration while still being compassionate towards families and communities.
-Arrest and deport actual criminals, not undocumented people who are otherwise law-abiding.
+Arrest and deport actual criminals, not undocumented people who are otherwise law-abiding, working and contributing to our economy.
 Especially those with families or who have family members who’ve served in our military.
-We should provide a way to get documented with some kind of legal status, pay a fine and perhaps get on a path to citizenship.
+Provide a way to get documented with some kind of legal status, pay a fine and get on a path to citizenship.
 Many undocumented immigrants contribute taxes and even pay into social security WITHOUT being eligible for benefits.
-And there are many industries that rely upon the work these immigrants do.
-It’s simply stupid to undermine American businesses by deporting such people.
+And there are many industries and businesses that rely upon the work these immigrants do.
+At a time when the birth rate in our country is well below what is needed to sustain or grow our population, it’s simply both cruel and stupid to undermine American businesses by spending hundreds of billions to deport good, law-abiding people.